kannon92/PendingPodChecks/README.md

 ## Motivation

+Batch users may not have deep knowledge of Kubernetes.
+It is common occurence to find users submitting Pods with configuration errors (invalid images, wrong image names, missing volumes, missing secrets, wrong volume/secret for config map).
+These cases cause the Pod to be stuck in pending and there is code required to remove these pods or user input to remove.

 As a batch system developer, we find that higher level controllers have to write code to handle Pending Pod cases.
 Since the pods are not considered failed, the higher level controller needs to transition this state to failed in order to enforce retries.
 For example, the job controller will run these pods and the state of the Pod will be in Pending.
 The job controller does not transition this state to failed even if the pod will never.

 For example, in the Armada project, we implement logic that determines retry ability based on events and statues.
 Events are not standard so we expect issues when updating.